Surfboardv2ray/replit-argo/README.md

 13. `TARGET_IP`: Clean CF IP or Domain.

 # Notes
-So far, this code only returns the "vless://" config and base64 too.
+* So far, this code only returns the "vless://" config and base64 too.
 If needed, argo configs for vmess, trojan, ss and socks can be added too.
+* Replit code will run until the window is open, so while this saves the efforts to get the argo config, this all is for educational purposes only.